adenearnshaw/AzureBootcampMcr/README.md

 (sequence subject to change)

-## What you will need before the bootcamp?
+## What you will need for the bootcamp?

+### Your laptop

+Many of the sessions will be accompanied by Hands on Labs to allow you to get to grips with technology yourselves.
+In order to complete the labs, you'll need to bring a laptop with all the required software installed.

 ### Visual Studio IDE - [download](https://www.visualstudio.com/vs/)